The application for the Class of Echo 20 is LIVE. Click the button below for complete instructions!

 Forming lay leaders for service in the Church

 Earn a Master of Arts in Theology at the University of Notre Dame while serving in a parish or school in one of the Echo partner dioceses located throughout the United States.
-Echo students benefit from a robust formation program that integrates their work, study, and life of faith to serve the Church, explore a career in ministry, all while growing as a disciple and leader in catechesis and evangelization.
+Echo students benefit from a robust formation program that integrates their work, study, and life of faith in order to serve the Church and to explore a career in ministry, all while growing as a disciple and a leader in catechesis and evangelization.

 - Study theology for two summers on campus at Notre Dame